On one of the shortest days of the year, a group of Plymouth citizens continue a centuries-old tradition by celebrating Forefathers Day.

-They will rise before dawn, don top hats and march to the top of Cole's Hill next to Massasoit's statue.
-They will listen to a reading of a proclamation honoring the forefathers, and they’ll fire an old cannon.
-Then they will adjourn for a breakfast of succotash made the Pilgrims’ way: with broth and pieces of fowl.
+They rise before dawn, don top hats and march to the top of Cole’s Hill next to Massasoit’s statue.
+They listen to a reading of a proclamation honoring the forefathers, and they’ll fire an old cannon.
+Then they adjourn for a breakfast of succotash made the Pilgrims’ way: with broth and pieces of fowl.

 You could say, however, that Forefathers Day was Thanksgiving before there was a Thanksgiving.

 In 1769, seven Mayflower descendants formed the Old Colony Club to commemorate the day the Pilgrims landed.
 They ignored the Pilgrims’ landing in Provincetown or on Clark Island in Plymouth Harbor.
 They got the date wrong, too.
 The Pilgrims landed on December 21, but the mistake was attributed to the change to the Gregorian calendar.